Plutonomicon/cardano-transaction-lib/README.md

         pkgs.purescriptProject {
           inherit pkgs src;

+          # Will be used to generate derivation name
+          projectName = "your-project";

           # Optional arg to override the version of `nodejs` used, defaulting to
           # the version used by CTL itself.
 This will be used throughout
           # `purescriptProject`